oblac/jodd-site/doc/example/3+serve-with-petite.md

     }
 ~~~~~

-Here we do many things.
+Here we have many things.
 We first load system and environment variables
 into props.
 The we load all `/app*.prop*` files from the classpath.
 This
 includes both *Jodd* props and Java properties!
 All this properties will
 be loaded from the files and injected into the beans!